saarthak08/Movies-Index/README.md

 ## *Features:*
 - Search for popular movies.
-- Filter movies.
+- Filter movies on the basis of several factors such as most rated etc.
 - Mark a movie as favourite.
 - Search for TV-Shows.
-- Filter TV-Shows.
+- Filter TV-Shows on the basis of several factors.
-- Mark a TV as favourite.
+- Mark a TV-Show as favourite.